Douda/PSSymantecCloud/README.md

 4. run `Build-Module .\Source -SemVer 1.0.0`

-**Note**: a build version will be required when building the module, eg. 1.0.0 **Note**: a build version will be required when building the module, eg. 1.0.0 compiled module appears in the `Output` folder
+**Note**: a build version will be required when building the module, eg. 1.0.0 compiled module appears in the `Output` folder

-5. import the newly built module `Import-Module .\Output\PSSymantecCloud\1.0.0\PSSymantecCloud.ps1m -Force`
 5. import the newly built module `Import-Module .\Output\PSSymantecCloud\1.0.0\PSSymantecCloud.ps1m -Force`